rafaelsouzaf/denk-library/README.md

 # Denk-library

 Denk library is a restful crud system to manage a virtual book library.
-It was made by learning and practicing Spring framework.
+It was made because I want to learn and practicing Spring framework.

 At this moment you can do:

-  - List/Create/Edit/Delete users.
+  - List/Create/Get/Edit/Delete users.
-  - List/Create/Edit/Delete books and author books.
+  - List/Create/Get/Edit/Delete books and author books.
+  - Add/Get/Change-Status borrow books.
   - Manipulate the login/logout basically.
+(Not yet)
   - Access restricted interfaces with the correct Role.
+(Not yet)

 ### Docker (Postgres and PgAdmin4)